Establishment of Academic Positions

 Employment of International Faculty and Staff

-Before hiring a foreign national for a faculty or staff position, contact the Office of International Programs (6-8319) to determine the applicant’s eligibility for a work visa.
+Before hiring a foreign national for a faculty or staff position, contact Study Away Programs (6-8319) to determine the applicant’s eligibility for a work visa.

 The University’s Statutes provide that only the Board of Trustees has the authority to make formal appointments to the academic staff.
 Although units initiate recommendations for appointment, all interactions and communications with individuals to be appointed must indicate that the appointment requires Board approval.